jleonor/DirectoryTree2TXT/README.md

 ## License

 Distributed under the GNU GENERAL PUBLIC License.
-See the [LICENSE](LICENSE) file for more information.
+See the [LICENSE](LICENSE.txt) file for more information.

 ---

 ## Contact

-For questions, suggestions, or feedback, please open an issue on GitHub or contact the project maintainer at [your.email@example.com](mailto:jonathanleonor@gmail.com).
+For questions, suggestions, or feedback, please open an issue on GitHub or contact the project maintainer at [jonathanleonor@gmail.com](mailto:jonathanleonor@gmail.com).